mag-/gpu_benchmark/README.md

 3. **Data Collection**: An optional feature allows submitting results to a remote API for data collection and analysis.

-## Acknowledgements

-Special thanks to [Stas Bekman](https://x.com/StasBekman) for the original implementation and research.

 # Stats